The big food thrill of winter in Northern California is that it is Dungeness Crab season.

 - Kosher salt

-4 Heat a large non-stick skillet on medium heat and add about 2 Tbsp of butter to the pan.
+Heat 2 tablespoons of butter in a large non-stick skillet on medium heat.
 Working in batches, fry crab cakes gently 4 to 5 minutes on each side, until they are golden brown and heated through.
 Add more butter to the pan if necessary.

-5 To prepare the horseradish mayo, combine all ingredients in a small bowl and mix well.
+To prepare the horseradish mayonnaise, combine all ingredients in a small bowl and mix well.
 Taste and adjust seasoning.
 Cover and refrigerate.